 Mrs Cole is the lead teacher for all of the Early Years Foundation Stage (Nursery and Reception Classes)

-Mrs Beaumont teaches in Nursery on a Wednesday afternoon and on a Thursday when Mrs Cole is working elsewhere in EYFS.
+Mrs Beaumont teaches in Nursery on a Tuesday and a Wednesday afternoon and on a Thursday when Mrs Cole is working elsewhere in EYFS.

 Our Nursery practitioners are Mrs Sturgeon, Becky and Miss Moxon.

 Our Learning From September 2019 to March 2020